Dutch Oven Accessories for Cast Iron Cooking

 7. 55 Gallon Drum Cover

-You might be thinking “I don’t want to carry around that huge lid”.
+You might think, “I don’t want to carry around that huge lid.”

 Well, let me tell you how this lid makes using your Dutch oven a little easier.

-The gallon cover lid keeps all the ashes and coals in one place, so clean-up is easier.
+The gallon cover lid keeps all the ashes and coals in one place, making cleaning easier.

-A galvanized steel drum cover can easily be converted and used as an outdoor cooktop. {Instructions to convert are outlined below}
+A galvanized steel drum cover can easily be converted into an outdoor cooktop. {Instructions to convert are outlined below}

 This provides air if you place your lid on top of small rocks or slightly larger rocks spaced out so the lid balances safely on them.